Books & Products

 by Toby Hemenway foreword by John Todd

 Expanded 2nd edition.
-One of the best organic horticulture book we’ve come across and an excellent introduction to permaculture concepts.
-Hemenway offers up a gardening system that combines features of wildlife habitat, edible/medicinal landscapes, and conventional flower/vegetable gardens into a self renewing low maintenance backyard ecosystem that balances the needs of humans and nature.
+One of the best organic horticulture book we’ve come across and an excellent introduction to permaculture concepts written by our late friend Toby Hemenway.
+Offers up a gardening system that combines features of wildlife habitat, edible/medicinal landscapes, and conventional flower/vegetable gardens into a self renewing low maintenance backyard ecosystem that balances the needs of humans and nature.
 Really everything you need to know to have an ecologically vibrant vegetable garden and yard.
 An excellent guide to incorporating many of the interesting and unusual edible and medicinal plants that we offer into your landscape.
+Sold out

 Grafting Guide